 ~Percy Jackson & the Lightning Thief~ Book Review

-My older sister and best friend have both read the entire series of Percy Jackson by Rick Riordan.
+Maya and my best friend have both read the entire series of Percy Jackson by Rick Riordan.
 And they’ve been trying to get me to read it, too, because it’s apparently ‘So awesome!’
 And I resisted for the past two years, maybe a bit more, just for the simple fact that I could.
 Yeah.
 That’s kind of my thing, in case you haven’t noticed.

 However.